Iceland in February

 Lyf og heilsa

 Go local and buy yourself an easter egg, visit any grocery shop during the weeks leading up to it and you will see them everywhere.
-You will have to choose a company darkness of chocolate and on Easter Sunday hid the egg for each other and do an Easter egg hunt.
+You will have to choose company darkness of chocolate and on Easter, Sunday hid the egg for each other and do an Easter egg hunt.
 Inside the egg is a ton of candy and a “saying” written on a piece of paper in Icelandic this is called a “málsháttur” and is for many the most important part of the “Egg Eating”.

 One of the numerous festivals going on in Iceland in March.
 The Design festival might be the one that captures the widest interest group.
 Anything from blankets to chairs, anything for the home or daily life.
-Harpa music festival will have showrooms and most “nicer” shops selling design will do something about it.
+Harpa music festival will have showrooms and most “nicer” shops selling designs will do something about it.
 Read more about it here.
 The Festival opening night is on the 15th of March at Hafnarhúsið and will last until the 1st of April.

 March is the last month that you should see a decent amount of snow BUT like with anything weather-related in Iceland you simply never know.
 During March you are likely to experience all sorts of weather.
 Prepare for some rain and wind and dress warmly since the average temperature is between -2 °c (about 28 Fahrenheit) and 3.3°c (about 38 Fahrenheit).
 Don’t let the sun play tricks on you, as you can see by the numbers it’s still cold!
 Also, don’t forget to check out the Iceland weather forecast for the whole year.